davidclough/node/_documents/javascript-guide/javascript-guide.md

 [http://api.jquery.com/](http://api.jquery.com/)

 #### Attaching Event Handlers
 The `on()` method is the most recent way of several to attach event handlers in jQuery.
 Multiple versions exist but you should **prefer** version where your selector specifies a container for the objects you wish to attach event handlers to.
-The parameters for this versions are (1) a string to specify which event you want to handle, (2) a selector string relative to the main selector specifying all elements you want to attach the handler to, (3) the event handler code itself.
+The parameters for this versions are:

+  - 1) a string to specify which event you want to handle,
+  - 2) a selector string relative to the main selector specifying all elements you want to attach the handler to,
+  - 3) the event handler code itself.

 This example attaches a click handler to all `<p class="widget" ...>` elements within the container that has the CSS class `main-content`.

     $(".main-content").on("click", "p.widget", function() {
         alert($(this).text());
     });

 The reason this version is so useful is that, if further `<p class="widget" ...>` elements are later added to the `main-content` container, e.g. via an AJAX call, they will also handle the click event without any further work.
+Other method "overloads" will only attach handlers to the elements that exist at the time of the method call.

 Binding an event handler to the results of a jQuery result will only bind to those items found at the time of execution and any new ones added via AJAX will not have it: